 If you feel that you are being harassed by a member of University staff or another student come in and speak to an adviser at the Advice Place.
 We can advise you in confidence and discuss all the options that are open to you as well as providing support.

-The University does have a Code of Discipline that all students of Edinburgh University are supposed to adhere to.
-If you feel that you have been harassed by another student, then this constitutes a student discipline issue that may be dealt with by the school.
+The University does have a Code of Student Conduct that all students of Edinburgh University must adhere to.
+If you feel that you have been harassed by another student, then this may be dealt with by the school.

 If you have experienced sexual harassment of a sexual nature then women students can contact Rape Crisis, or the Women and child Unit at St. Leonard’s' Police station.
 See our page for more information on sexual harassment.